openflighthpc/flight-file-manager/api/docs/routes.md

 HTTP/2 201 CREATE
 {
-  "port": <integer>,
+  "password": <string>,
-  "password": <string>
+  "url": <string>
 }
 ```

 The request MAY specify which directory the file manager should be open at with the `dir` query argument.
+The `dir` MUST be one of the following:
+1. An absolute path to the user's home directory or sub-directories,
-This SHOULD be a relative path from the user's home directory.
-It SHOULD NOT use the special file path modifiers (e.g. `.`, `..`, `~`, and etc).
+2. A relative path from the user's home directory that meets the first condition when expanded.

+`422 Unprocessable Entity` SHALL be returned if the directory is invalid.

 ```
 POST /cloudcmd?dir=<relative-path>
 Authorization: Basic <base64 username:password>
 Accepts: application/json
 ```

 ## DELETE - /cloudcmd